OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 vOneCloud can be downloaded by completing the form `here <https://opennebula.io/get-vonecloud>`__.

-The OVA file can be imported in an existing vCenter infrastructure.
+The OVA file can be imported into an existing vCenter infrastructure.
 It is based on `CentOS 8 <http://www.centos.org/>`__ and has VMware tools enabled.

 Follow the next steps to deploy a fully functional OpenNebula cloud.

 Step 1.
 Deploying the OVA
 --------------------------------------------------------------------------------

-Login to your vCenter installation and select the appropriate datacenter and cluster where you want to deploy the appliance.
+Log in to your vCenter installation and select the appropriate datacenter and cluster where you want to deploy the appliance.
 Select ``Deploy OVF Template``.

 .. image:: /images/vOneCloud-download-deploy-001.png
     :align: center

 Browse to the download path of the OVA that can be downloaded from the link above.

-Select the name and folder and a compute resource on where you want vOneCloud deployed.
-Also, you'll need to select the datastore where to copy the OVA into.
+Select the name, folder, and a compute resource where you want vOneCloud to be deployed.
+Also, you'll need to select the datastore in which to copy the OVA.

-Select the Network.
+Select the network.
 You will need to choose a network that has access to the ESX hosts.

 Review the settings selection and click finish.
 Wait for the Virtual Machine to appear in the cluster.

 .. image:: /images/vOneCloud-download-deploy-007.png
     :align: center

-After importing the vOneCloud OVA, and before powering it on, the vOneCloud Virtual Machine can be edited to, for instance, add a new network interface, increase the amount of RAM, the available CPUs for performance, etc.
+After importing the vOneCloud OVA and before powering it on, the vOneCloud Virtual Machine can be edited to, for instance, add a new network interface, increase the amount of RAM, the available CPUs for performance, etc.

 Now you can power on the Virtual Machine.